piware14/pi-ware/README.md

 <div align='center'>
 <img src='./icons/logo-full.png' width='128px'>
 <h1>Pi-Ware</h1>
-Pi-Ware is an app store for the Raspberry Pi that allows you to install apps that you generally can't get from the official repos and/or without an extra amount of work.
+Pi-Ware is an app store inspired by Botspots <a href="https://github/com/Botspots/pi-apps">pi-apps</a> for the Raspberry Pi that allows you to install apps that you generally can't get from the official repos and/or without an extra amount of work.

 # NEW: